 This ladder demonstrates that dogs do not just wake up one day and decide to bite.
 Instead, they travel through a known escalation of signs and signals before eventually snapping.

 Dogs experience fear and aggression for all sorts of different reasons.
 There are certain situations or “triggers” commonly seen for dogs.
 Take a look at this list and evaluate your pet.
 How many of these triggers are present in their life?

 - Interactions with people of all kinds

 - Interactions with unfamiliar dogs or dogs in general

-Some reasons that dogs can show aggressive behavior are:
+Some other reasons that dogs can show aggressive behavior include:

 - Anxiety (ANXIOUS DOG)

 - Chronic pain or new pain (TREATING PAIN)